Friends and family have shared their relationship to show their support.

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-10 Trees, Flowers, or Condolences have been shared with support of Suzanne's family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Angela's family - View on Tribute Wall

 Angela Queen Stinson-Harris was called home to be with the Lord December 1, 2023, surrounded by her children and family in the hospital.

 She was born November 11, 1961, to the late Robert Stinson SR. and Clara Mae Stinson in Reynolds, Georgia.

 In her early years of life, Angela spent 5 years caring for nursing home patients.
 She later spent years working as an experienced cake decorator in the Kroger’s bakery, as well as restaurants.
 She was an amazing cook who enjoyed making meals and baking desserts for her family.
 She was very talented and artistic.
 She loved fishing, and “slapping buttons” at the casino where she seemed to be very lucky.

 Angela is proceeded in death by her father Robert Stinson SR. Grandmother Nancy Reynolds and Grandmother Levonia Stinson.
 She is survived by her mother Clara Mae Stinson of Marion, Ohio.